-SCHED_FIFO first-in-first-out (FIFO) scheduling policy SCHED_RR round-robin (RR) scheduling policy SCHED_OTHER time-sharing scheduling policy SCHED_BATCH for longer running less interactive jobs
+SCHED_FIFO first-in-first-out (FIFO) scheduling policy SCHED_RR round-robin (RR) scheduling policy SCHED_OTHER time-sharing scheduling policy SCHED_BATCH for longer running less interactive jobs SCHED_IDLE for execution when CPU would otherwise be idle

 Processes with numerically higher priority values are scheduled before processes with numerically lower priority values.
-The value returned by sched_get_priority_max will be greater than the value returned by sched_get priority min.
+The value returned by sched\get\priority\max will be greater than the value returned by sched\get\priority\min.

-RedHawk Linux allows the user priority value range 1 to 99 for SCHED_FIFO and SCHED_RR and the priority 0 for SCHED_OTHER.
+RedHawk Linux allows the user priority value range 1 to 99 for SCHED\FIFO and SCHED\RR and the priority 0 for SCHED\OTHER.

-If the call is successful, sched_get_priority_min returns the lowest priority associated with the specified scheduling policy.
+If the call is successful, sched\get\priority\min returns the lowest priority associated with the specified scheduling policy.
 A return value of -1 indicates that an error has occurred; errno is set to indicate the error.
-Refer to the man page for sched_get_priority_max(2) to obtain a listing of the errors that may occur.
+Refer to the man page for sched get priority max(2) to obtain a listing of the errors that may occur.